-- Maybe what you are being told is true, even if you do not like it, and it would therfore, be wise to listen and accept, instead of reacting in anger?
+- Maybe what you are being told is true, even if you do not like it, and it would therefore, be wise to listen and accept, instead of react in anger?

 4. When you confront a problem or meet failure, this could sometimes be devastating.
 At these times, always remember that if you descend into a valley, but keep walking on, sooner or later, you will arrive to a point, where you will start climbing up again.

 No matter what happens, remember that there is always a way out.
 After every fall, there is rising up again.
-This understanding will help you restore your inner peace and balance in these situations.
+This understanding will help you restore your inner peace and balance in difficult, frustrating or unpleasant situations.

-5. Developing inner strength, and the ability to make the mind quiet, through concentration exercises, meditation and detachment, will take you a long way toward attaining and maintaining a state of inner peace and balance.
+5. Developing inner strength, with the help of suitable exercises, and mental strength with the help of a few concentration exercises, will take you a long way toward attaining and maintaining a state of inner peace and balance.

 6. Pay attention to your behavior and try to act and react with calmness, whether at work, at home, in relationships or anywhere else, and gradually, you will enjoy more inner peace and inner balance in your everyday life.